Nareshkumar979/PHP--Email/README.md

-# PHP--Email
+# PHP-Email-Code
-This repository contains the PHP Email Code
+This repository contains the PHP Function for Sending the Email from our application.